 5. Scottish Governance Code

 Good governance is vital to the success and sustainability of any third sector organisation.
 Lack of good governance can not only lead to internal turmoil, it can also have far reaching effects on your organisation’s reputation and long term future.
-This is why we think Scotland needs its own Governance Code.
-We’ll be spending the next few months developing a practical, accessible set of principles that you can use to benchmark your own governance practices.
-It will have a clear Scottish focus and be supported by practical resources.
-Watch this space for more details!
+In November 2018 the Scottish Third Sector Governance Forum launched a Scottish Governance Code for the Third Sector, which includes five core principles of what makes good governance for charities.

 Congratulations!
 You’re now one of over 250,000 trustees in Scotland who guide the work of our vibrant third sector.
 If you’re new to your role you may be feeling a little overwhelmed, but we’re here to help with practical information.
-Click here for our seven steps to help you on your way to becoming the most effective trustee you can be.
+Our seven steps to help you on your way to becoming the most effective trustee you can be.

 TFN Guide – Running a Charity